 Traveler's diarrhea is loose, watery stools.
 People can get traveler's diarrhea when they visit places where the water is not clean or the food is not handled safely.
-This can include third-world or developing countries in Latin America, Africa, the Middle East, and Asia.
+This can include developing countries in Latin America, Africa, the Middle East, and Asia.

 This article tells you what you should eat or drink if you have traveler's diarrhea.

 Bacteria, parasites, and other substances in the water and food can cause traveler's diarrhea.
 People who live in these areas don't often get sick because their bodies are used to the bacteria or parasites.

 You can lower your risk for getting traveler's diarrhea by avoiding water, ice, and food that may be contaminated.
 The goal of the traveler's diarrhea diet is to make your symptoms better and prevent you from getting dehydrated.

 Traveler's diarrhea is rarely dangerous in adults.
 It can be more serious in children.